aravinda-1402/aravinda-1402/README.md

 ---

 - 📄 Find my resume [here](https://drive.google.com/file/d/1CzzMSkpCkAz4P5sN5drBqAf1dmsimIQU/view?usp=sharing).
-- 🎓 Pursuing a Master of Computer Science degree at NC State University.
+- 🎓  Master of Computer Science graduate from NC State University.
-- 💼 With 2.5+ years of Data Science experience, <b>I'm seeking full-time Data Science/Analytics roles to solve real-world problems.</b>
+- 💼 With 2.5+ years of Data Science experience, <b>I'm seeking full-time Data Science/Analytics/SDE roles to solve real-world problems.</b>
 - 👀 As a fervent Data Science enthusiast, I'm constantly immersed in the wonders of data exploration and analysis.
 - 🌱 Currently, I'm delving deep into the enchanting realm of Predictive Analytics and Generative AI.
 - 💞️ Passionate about collaboration, I'm eager to team up on stimulating Deep Learning Projects that push the boundaries of what's possible with data.